Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Experiments

 \subsection{Visual-Inertial Odometry}

 Table \ref{tab:kimera_mono_ate_real} shows the performance of our monocular extension of Kimera-VIO, comparing the performance of each camera in isolation.
-We ran each dataset using only one camera at a time, all with the same IMU data.
+We ran each dataset using only one camera at a time.
 Both trajectory ATE RMSE and drift are reported for each configuration and each dataset, and the best results for each dataset are highlighted in green.
 The table covers both simulated datasets (``sim'') as well as real outdoors (``out'') and indoor (``in'') datasets.
-Overall, the rear camera performed poorly as compared to the rest of the cameras, likely due to the fact that the camera was tilted up slightly.
-This resulted in few nearby features to track as the sky/ceiling took up most of the image.
+Overall, the rear camera performed poorly as compared to the rest of the cameras, likely due to the fact that the camera was tilted up slightly and therefore the (untrackable) sky/ceiling took up most of the image.
 The front camera had the highest number of best-scores on the real datasets, while the left and right cameras were superior in simulation and performed reasonably well on the real datasets.
 The left and right cameras were mounted on the car's side mirrors, which were not stable mounting platforms.
 It is possible that the extrinsic calibration of the cameras changed between datasets when the car doors were opened, or during driving if the mirrors experienced any flex.
 This is likely the reason the front-camera, which was more rigidly mounted, performed better on the real datasets. {}